-A British blockade preceding the War of 1812, which cut off the supply of imported bituminous coal, led to the commercial development of Pennsylvania’s anthracite coal fields.
-But transporting the anthracite from the mines to coastal markets was a problem: given the weight of the coal and the poor condition of the roads, a water route would be required.
-Thus, the D&H Canal was conceived by the Wurts brothers to transport coal from their fields near Honesdale, Pennsylvania to the Hudson River at Rondout (Kingston), New York.
-From there, barges would carry the coal south on the Hudson River to New York City, and north to Albany and the Erie Canal.
+When a British blockade cut off the supply of imported bituminous coal prior to the War of 1812, commercial development of Pennsylvania’s anthracite coal fields was undertaken to address the fuel shortage.
+But transporting the anthracite from the mines to coastal markets was a problem; given the weight of the coal and the poor condition of the roads, a water route would be required.
+The Wurts brothers conceived of the D&H Canal as a way to transport coal from their fields near Honesdale, Pennsylvania to the Hudson River at Rondout (Kingston), New York.
+From there, barges carried the coal south to the growing New York City market, as well as north to Albany and the Erie Canal.

 A leader in 19th century technology, the D&H Canal Company is associated with such innovations as the: